Practicing in prison

 You’ve written before about complaining.
 I remember in one book you described how we feel justified and vindicated when someone acknowledges and agrees with our ridicule of others.
 It is true.
 But now that I understand how wasteful and harmful that speech is, I feel sick when I do it.
 Step by step I will become better with my speech

 I still experience anger, but a huge difference is that I’m now aware of it and quickly regret the feeling.
 In discussing verse 31, “Avoiding Hypocrisy” in The 37 Practices of Bodhisattvas, you point out something that I never gave thought to or considered.
 I’m so concerned with freeing others from their own suffering, so concerned with being a bodhisattva and a Buddha, that I didn’t even see that I must correct my own errors before being an example of compassion and wisdom for others.
 Being honest with myself, I am a Mickey Mouse spurious bodhisattva.
 I need to see that, to look in the mirror at the dirt on my face instead of pointing at others and trying to help clean others.
-How can I help clean when I’m dirty myself?
+How can I help them clean when I’m dirty myself?

 Sometimes I feel like I don’t need to study the Dharma until something goes wrong.
 But that is foolish.
 It takes exercise daily so that those bad feelings won’t begin in the first place.

 You spoke about visualizing the same scenario with different outcomes due to our choosing a variety of possible actions.
 Just today I did something that reflects this.
 At this camp, we are not allowed to sit just anywhere in the chow hall.
 Each table seats four and whoever we are near while waiting in line for a tray of food, that is who we sit with.
-Nobody likes to sit at the end tables in the chow hall, especially the seats with the back toward the oncoming inmates.
+Nobody likes to sit at the end tables in the chow hall, especially the seats with the back toward the oncoming people.
 Some guys will intentionally go further back in the line just so they don’t sit at an end table.

 Today I could see that Teddy hesitated when walking with his tray.
 His assigned seat would have been at the end table with his back toward the traffic.
 I rushed forward and told him, “I got it, Teddy.”
 In that moment I had compassion for him and thought to myself, “I don’t have enemies here.
 But even if I am stabbed, this body should not be clung to.”